edgio-docs/edgio-docs/guides/caching.md

 ## Deploy without cache clear

-By default, XDN clears your environment edge cache on every new deploy.
+By default, XDN clears your environment edge cache on every time you deploy a new version of your site.

 This behavior can be turned off in [Environment](environments) options by enabling the following option: